Listen to this blog

 Stress TestingThis is also referred to as ‘fatigue testing’ and measures the performance of software beyond the bounds of normal working conditions.
 The software is loaded with users /transactions that would be beyond the capacity of the software, and the aim of this testing is to check the stability of the software under such ‘stress’ conditions.
 It helps to determine the point that software would crash and how soon it would be able to ‘recover’ from the crash.

-Scalability TestingThis testing determines whether or not software is able to successfully handling increase in workloads, and is done by gradually enhancing data volume or user load while monitoring the performance of the system.
+Scalability TestingThis testing determines whether or not the software is able to successfully handle increases in workloads, and is done by gradually enhancing data volume or user load while monitoring the performance of the system.
 In addition, factors such as the CPU and memory could be changed while workload remains constant – the system should perform well.

 Volume TestingThis is also referred to as flood testing and is conducted to determine the efficiency of the software with projected large amounts of data – ‘flooding’ of the system with data.